 Cushing helped capture several Confederate forts by sneaking up on the backside while the rest of the Union forces were besieging the front.
 He captured Fort Anderson in North Carolina by scaring the Confederates out of it.
 He built an imitation monitor-type gunboat out of wood.
 After seeing the fake ironclad steam by the fort, the Confederate soldiers promptly fled.

 One time, just for fun, he snuck into a small town and kidnapped a breakfasting Confederate general.
 It was reported that by the end of the war, the mere mention of his name would cause Confederates to flee.

 To find out more about this fascinating, whacked-out, yet genuine, hero see: Commander Will Cushing and Lincoln's Commando.
 He is also mentioned at length in Admiral David Porter’s Naval History of the Civil War.
 Typical of the way he was viewed by admirals, Porter is both admiring of and frustrated by Cushing.
-Many of Cushing's original dispatches are reprinted in the 137-volume War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, available in the Government Publications and Special Collections Departments and online.
+Many of Cushing's original dispatches are reprinted in the 137-volume War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, available in the Government Publications and Special Collections Departments and Making of America digital collection.
 The shorter Civil War Naval Chronology, 1861-1865 mentions him often.